open-cloud/open-cloud.github.io.old/2_developer.md

 configuration's Dockerfile.

 To create a new configuration, first make a new subdirectory off of xos/configurations.
-Then create Dockerfile.<configname> and include any Docker actions unique to that configuration.
+Then create Dockerfile.configname and include any Docker actions unique to that configuration.
 Use one of the other Makefiles as a template (xos/configurations/devel/Makefile is generally a good starting point) and modify it as appropriate to create the Configuration's Makefile.

-The final step is to modify the XOS data model, for example, to include additional services, slices, deployments, and so on.
+The final step is to optionally modify the XOS data model, for example, to include additional services, slices, deployments, and so on.
 This is done by executing one or more TOSCA files that specify the model to be imported into XOS.
 More information on TOSCA can be found elsewhere.

-Finally, we suggest placing a README file with each configuration that documents the purpose of the configurations and any assumptions or requirements (such as the whether the configuration must be run from inside cloudlab, etc).
+We suggest placing a README file with each configuration that documents the purpose of the configurations and any assumptions or requirements (such as the whether the configuration must be run from within cloudlab, etc).

 The rest of this section describes four stock configuations that are provided with the release.
 It also includes a description of the